zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 We should adjust our Chaos Worker implementation such that we also deploy DMN resources as we did in today's Chaos Day, since the scripts we changed aren't used in the automation.

-The experiment didn't reproduce the bug in https://github.com/camunda/zeebe/issues/9877, since the DMN resource has to be distributed before the network partition is created and the distribution should be retried.
+The experiment didn't reproduce the bug in [zeebe#9877](https://github.com/camunda/zeebe/issues/9877), since the DMN resource has to be distributed before the network partition is created and the distribution should be retried.
 This means the experiment to reproduce the bug is a bit more complex, but I think with today's changes we already did a good step in the right direction, and we can improve based on that.
+I will create a follow-up issue to improve our experiment.

 ## Found Bugs